-As a public charter school, SCCCS will be open to all students who reside in the state of California.
-SCCCS recognizes diversity as central to excellence in education and we support diversity in all its forms including ability, racial and ethnic diversity, gender, socioeconomic status (SES), linguistic, cultural diversity, foster and homeless youth.
-Our curriculum fosters a warm, safe, and secure atmosphere where each student is respected and multiple viewpoints can be expressed.
-Furthermore, SCCCS is committed to the belief that

-SES should not be a barrier to receiving quality education.
+As a public charter school, SCCCS II will provide an admission preference to all students who reside in Orange County and will be open to all students who reside in contiguous counties.
+SCCCS II recognizes diversity as central to excellence in education and we support diversity in all its forms including ability, racial and ethnic diversity, gender, socioeconomic status (SES), linguistic, cultural diversity, foster and homeless youth.
+Our curriculum fosters a warm, safe, and secure atmosphere where each student is respected, and multiple viewpoints can be expressed.
+Furthermore, SCCCS II is committed to the belief that SES should not be a barrier to receiving quality education.
 We believe economically disadvantaged members of our community deserve equal access to innovative, educational choices.